objectionary/eo/README.md

 put all that "crazy" pure object-oriented ideas into practice and see whether they can work.

-EO is based on 𝜑-calculus (if you want to see its description, join this Telegram chat: [@polystat_org](https://t.me/polystat_org)).
+EO is based on [𝜑-calculus](https://www.eolang.org/eolang-paper.pdf) (if you want to discuss it, join this Telegram chat: [@polystat_org](https://t.me/polystat_org)).

 Our Twitter tag is [#eolang](https://twitter.com/search?q=%23eolang).